What is Active Ingredient Prescribing?

 The Active Ingredient Prescribing initiative is mandatory for prescribers from 1 February 2021.

 This means that on or before 1 February 2021, you will need to update your Genie software to v9.3.9 or above to be compliant with this new government legislation.
 Visit our new Active Ingredient Prescribing article to see how this changes your prescribing workflows in Genie.

-We are looking to release Genie v9.3.9 sometime in December and will update this announcement once it is available.
 This version contains a software change that means all active ingredient names will be listed when your prescribers are preparing prescriptions for Pharmaceutical Benefits Scheme (PBS) or Repatriation PBS (RPBS) medicines.

 This will mean most medicines will be prescribed by their active ingredient, not the brand name.